Jaroslav Falta: Motorcycle racing career

 Falta is noted for his loyalty to the Czech bikes he raced, and helped illustrate to the world that the CZ marquee were winning machines by scoring four Grand Prix victories against the world's best riders, such as Harry Everts, Joel Robert, Guennady Moiseev, Hakan Andersson and Gaston Rahier.
 Additionally, in 1974, Falta traveled to the United States, and raced selected Inter-AMA events with his teammate Zdenek Velky, and their trainer Hrebecek.
 To the surprise of many in attendance, Falta would clinch a victory in Los Angeles Coliseum in front of approximately 65,000 motocross fans.

 Jaroslav Falta is somewhat of a motocross hero, and proved inspirational to many riders and a model to follow for many fans.
 Michel Turk, President of Motor-Union Luxembourg, admitted: "With his win in Los Angeles, Jaroslav Falta gave me the "last kick" to decide that I wanted to be a motocross racer in 1975.
 I want to thank Jaroslav for the wonderful time he has given me.
 I admire him very much and I want to thank Jaroslav for being my hero for many years as a young boy, and I hope to meet him somewhere in a near future."

 Several publications in the Czech Republic narrate Falta's career, including the book Ukradený titul written by Ivo Helikar, sport editor of CMN and the son of one of Falta's trainers, František Helikar.
 There are also English versions, thanks to the translation of Martina Faltová, Jaroslav's daughter.
 Falta lived in a small village outside Prague.
 He continued to be in touch with motocross, restoring old bikes and occasionally visiting motocross races.
 He has been a visitor at past Grand Prixs held in Loket in the Czech Republic.

+Motocross Grand Prix Results

+Points system from 1969 to 1980: